bjheinen/LiquidDiffract/README.md

 #### Composition Toolbox

 The sample composition must be set before the structure factor, S(Q), can be calculated.
-The sample density (in atoms per cubic angstrom) should also be set here.
+The sample density (in atoms per cubic angstroms) should also be set here.
 If the density is to be refined, this is used as the initial value passed to the solver.

 #### Data Options

 At high Q-values experimental data often becomes increasingly noisy because the relative contribution of coherent scattering to the experimental signal decreases.
 This increasingly noisy signal can lead to dramatic and anomalous oscillations near the first peak in F(r).
-It can therefore be benificial to truncate the data at high-Q. However truncation can cause spurious peaks in F(r) as a result of the fourier transform.
+It can therefore be beneficial to truncate the data at high-Q. However truncation can cause spurious peaks in F(r) as a result of the fourier transform.
 The positions of these peaks are a function of Q-max, so the use of different values should be investigated.
 Discussion on the effect of Q-max can be found in ref.
 [1] and [5].

-Spurious peaks or oscillations (e.g. from a slightly mislocated beam stop) in the low-Q region can be removed by setting a Q-min cuttoff.
+Spurious peaks or oscillations (e.g. from a slightly mislocated beam stop) in the low-Q region can be removed by setting a Q-min cut-off.

 The option to smooth the data will apply a Savitzky-Golay filter to the data.
 Options to change the length of the filter window and the order of the polynomial used to fit samples can be found in the *Additional Preferences* dialog, accessible from the *Tools* menu.

 LiquidDiffract provides the option to use either Ashcroft-Langreth [6] or Faber-Ziman [7] formalisms of the structure factor.
 See Keen et al., 2001 [8] for discussions of differences in structure factor formalisms, or the LiquidDiffract source code for specific implementations.

-Applying a modification function to S(Q) before FFT can help suppress truncation ripples amd can correct a gradient in the high-Q region.
+Applying a modification function to S(Q) before FFT can help suppress truncation ripples and can correct a gradient in the high-Q region.
 Two functions are currently implemented:

 **Lorch [11]:**